fridlmue/harbour-avarisk/README.md

 Screenshots are available [here][screenshots].

-## pyAvaCore
+## pyAvaCore - download and parse [EAWS](https://www.avalanches.org/) avalanche bulletins
 The Python core of avaRisk - pyAvaCore - moved to an external repository at https://gitlab.com/albina-euregio/pyAvaCore.
+PyAvaCore is used to download and parse the avalanche bulletins from the different warning services in a common object.
 From Version 0.8 the Python-Code will be used from this project.
 Core component development and adding new Regions will be tracked there.

 ## Download and Install
 - avaRisk can be found and installed from openrepos. (https://openrepos.net/content/fridl/avarisk-avalanche-bulletins)